Skip to main content

 • Unique reference number: 404.

-• Name of responsible individual: Clinical policy review and approval group.
+• Name of responsible individual: chief nursing officer.

-• Target audience: Staff working in in-patient areas or with estates functions and responsibilities.
+• Target audience: colleagues working in in-patient areas or with estates functions and responsibilities.

 Problem with this page?